 The digital age has made accessing information easier than ever.
 But does that mean that it’s easier for college coaches to find a recruit like you or that it’s easier for you to get lost in the cyber shuffle?
 The answer to that question really depends on how you are using technology.
 In this article, we describe 5 ways you can use technology in the recruiting process to your benefit, making you a better player, improving your chances of getting recruited, and saving you lots of money along the way.

 Like many technological tools, social media is a double edge sword.
-It can connect you to great resources and information, provide you with a platform to market yourself and express your individuality, and help you create positive exposure.
+As we discuss in our article, Using Social Media to Get Recruited, it can connect you to great resources and information, provide you with a platform to market yourself and express your individuality, and help you create positive exposure.
 At the same time, if you use it poorly, social media can cost you opportunities at the next level.
 Your social media accounts are one of the first things that college coaches are checking, so making sure you are recruitable online is the first step to using technology to your advantage in recruitment!

-Even in the last year, the role of social media in the recruiting process has taken off.
+Over the last few years, the role of social media in the recruiting process has taken off.
+Covid-19 has nearly made it a necessity.
 It used to be that all the articles on our website were warnings about what happens when you use social media poorly, but now social media has become a legitimate and acceptable way to create free exposure to college coaches.
 Contacting coaches who are active on social media by way of a DM or sharing a video is landing players opportunities.
 Don’t believe us?
-Read our article from last week about Rob Friedman’s new platform Flat Ground App, which harnesses the power of social media to give kids free exposure and make sure no qualified kids are “falling through the cracks” in recruiting.
+Read our article from last week about Rob Friedman’s Flatground platform on Twitter, which harnesses the power of social media to give kids free exposure and make sure no qualified kids are “falling through the cracks” in recruiting.
 Browse the Twitter handle @FlatgroundApp and you’ll hear testimonials from players who have been contacted by dozens of college coaches because of the skill videos they posted.
 We also shouldn’t forget that social media is great opportunity for you to follow coaches and programs and get insight into their personalities, teachings, beliefs, and much more.
 The bottom line?
 You are one tweeted video away from a college offer and it’s completely free!

 Access to Information-Learning